NHSDigital/nia-patient-switching-standard-adaptor/fhir-json-comparator/README.md

 # Scripts to compare JSON fhir objects

+NOTE: before staring, scripts and json-diff may not work in IDE command line.
+It has to be OS command line.

 in the fhir-json-comparator there are 2 scripts that compare fhir JSON files. create-entry-reports.js and process-and-diff.js